 - It is recommended that applications be submitted prior to the program start date.
 Applications submitted where the program has concluded will not be reviewed.

 - Applications must include proof of financial need.
-A clear, legible, and current copy of your Canada Child Benefit (Statement) will be required as proof of need including the following information: Parent Name, Family Net Income, Marital Status, Child First Names.
+A clear, legible, and most current copy of your Canada Child Benefit statement will be required as proof of need including the following information: Parent Name, Family Net Income, Marital Status, Child First Names.

 - Under exceptional circumstances (e.g., recent immigrants to Canada, individuals fleeing spousal abuse, etc.) alternative confirmation of eligibility will be accepted on a case-by-case basis.